 While getting rid of fire ants can be a difficult undertaking using do-it-yourself methods, a trained pest control professional can eliminate an infestation with an effective treatment.
 As you likely know, fire ants earn their namesake for the rather painful bites and stings they can inflict.

-Western Exterminator specialists can help you with fire ants and other pests around your home or business.
+Western Exterminator technicians can help you with fire ants and other ants around your home or business.
 Contact us today to find out how we can help you get rid of fire ants and prevent them from returning.

 If you've spotted red ants in your home, don't automatically assume they are fire ants.
 While, yes, fire ants are typically red, they can also be black, especially the black male reproductives.

-Southern Fire Ants are active in California and extend east all the way to the Atlantic coast.
-They typically build loose mounds near trees and often are only spotted in large numbers when mounds are disturbed.
-Southern fire ants do carry out the beneficial task of preying on other pest species but are considered a threat to humans due to their capacity to sting and damage properties.
+Southern fire ants are active in California and extend east to the Atlantic coast.
+They typically build loose mounds near trees and come out in large numbers when mounds are disturbed.
+Southern fire ants prey on other pest species but are considered a threat due to their capacity to sting and damage properties.

-A 2006 report from the USDA stated that Red Imported Fire Ants were responsible for over $6 billion worth of damage per year.
+A 2006 report from Texas A&M University stated that red imported fire ants were responsible for over $6 billion worth of damage per year.
 This year more than 300 million acres will be infested by fire ants, destroying crops and ruining natural habitats for wildlife.
 Since being introduced to the U.S. in the 1930's, RIFA have had an increasingly negative impact on the agriculture industry.
 RIFA has been a bigger problem in the southeastern United States but southern California has had its fair share of RIFA-related problems.